NEW WEBSITE COMING SOON!

 Following the 12 week Parenting Assessment Ambient House offers families on a case by case basis a 'step down' programme of support for 2-4 weeks to ensure a smooth transition back into a community setting.
 This is at no additional cost to the local Authorities and may consist of telephone calls, home visits or support to continue engagement with outside agencies.

 If you are a prospective family and would like some more infomation or would like to arrange a visit to the centre please contact us on 01243 941650 or clink on the link below to view our family information booklet:

 OUR FANTASTIC TEAM OF FAMILY SUPPORT STAFF

 Georgina Puttock BSc(hons)

 During an NHS career spanning 11 years, Georgina worked as an Adult Nurse and a midwife.
-The last 3 years of this career Georgina specialised as a ‘Young parents’ midwife’ which was predominately working with parents under 19 years of age and vulnerable parents.
+The last 3 years of this career Georgina specialised as a ‘Young parents’ midwife’ which was predominately working with parents under 19 years of age and vulnerable families.
 The experience in this field fueled a passion about opening a residential parenting assessment unit in West Sussex and filling a gap in the local service.
-As a midwife, Georgina has supported the local authority child care services by, identifying risks, producing reports and referrals, attending child protection conferences and offered support.
+As a midwife, Georgina has supported the local authority child care services by, identifying risks, producing reports and referrals, attending child protection conferences, and offered support.
 Georgina was also part of a team running a young parents’ group, teaching, observing and planning sessions.
 Georgina also has experience of delivery staff training and mentorship.